 Having your retirement money in one place may provide a clear view of your financial picture and make it easier to keep your account information current.

 Keep in mind that asset consolidation is not your only option.
-You can leave your assets where they are, roll them into an IRA (unique fees may apply), take a cash withdrawal (be aware of possible taxes and penalties), or a combination of these options.
+You can leave your assets where they are, roll them into an IRA (separate fees may apply), take a cash withdrawal (taxes and penalties may apply), or use a combination of these options.
 Features available in one account may not be available in another.
 Thoroughly review the pros and cons of each option, as well as retirement plan costs and expenses, before rolling assets into your current plan.